The Continuous Tensor Abstraction: Where Indices are Real: Case Studies

 \section{Case Studies}

-In this section, we explore diverse applications under the continuous tensor abstraction across four domains: (1) Geospatial search, (2) 3D point cloud convolution, (3) Interpolation in Neural Radiance Field, and (4) Genomic interval operations in Bioinformatics.
+In this section, we explore diverse applications under the continuous tensor abstraction across four domains: (1) Geospatial search, (2) Genomic interval operations in Bioinformatics, (3) Interpolation in Neural Radiance Field, and (4) 3D point cloud convolution.
 Our goal is to show the simplicity and clarity with which these applications can be expressed in our abstraction, particularly compared to challenges in existing tensor programming (Table~\ref{tbl:loc}).
-Additionally, we assess the performance of the code generated by our compiler by comparing it with expertly hand-written libraries.
-Note that our generated code may differ from its actual algorithm used in the baseline.
-We provide specific details in each subsection.
+Additionally, we report compilation time.
+Our extension for continuous tensors adds little overhead.
+Most of the compile time comes from the number of indices in Einsum, as each index is lowered into its own looplet, leading to deeper loop nests and more IR to generate and optimize.
+In practice this is a one‐time cost, since the compiled kernel can be reused for any inputs.
+We assess the performance of the code generated by our compiler by comparing it with hand-written libraries.
 All experiments are conducted through single-threaded execution on a Macbook Pro M2 Max with 32GB of memory.